 - Gmail SMTP TLS/SSL required: yes

-This post is about properly setting up the Easy WP SMTP plugin, your gmail SMTP settings, and navigating some pretty confusing security restrictions just to get an email from point A to point B. We spent several hours diagnosing and troubleshooting this email delivery issue for a customer, and figured we’d save you the heartache by publishing a quick walk-through.
+In this post I want to show you how to setup and configure the WP Mail SMTP WordPress plugin, your Gmail SMTP settings, and how to navigate some pretty confusing security restrictions in order to get an email from point A to point B. We spent several hours diagnosing and troubleshooting this email delivery issue for a client and figured we’d save you the heartache by publishing a walk-through.

-The reason we chose SMTP for this particular customer is because gmail already has SMTP support built in, and the customer wanted a quick solution that wasn’t going to require any kind of recurring costs.
-Considering there are only a few users on the site, using gmail to send their outgoing mail and form notifications was a good fit.
-For sites with higher volume of email, or critical delivery, or where you want more flexibility, some of the other options I listed above are probably better suited for that.
+The reason we chose SMTP for this particular customer is because Gmail already has SMTP support built in, and the customer wanted a quick solution that wasn’t going to require any kind of recurring costs.
+Considering there are only a few users on the site, using Gmail to send their outgoing mail and form notifications was a reasonable solution.
+For sites with higher volume of emails, or critical delivery, or where you want more flexibility, some of the other options I listed above are much better suited.

-The first thing you’re going to want to do to setup the Easy WP SMTP plugin is to install it on your site.
+The first thing you’re going to want to do to setup the WP Mail SMTP plugin is to install it on your site.
 Easy enough right?

-Note: we did see some other SMTP plugins out there, and Easy WP SMTP seemed to be the most solid.
-There were some that were even storing unmasked passwords in plain text, which can be a huge issue for your email security.
-If you’re going to use SMTP to deliver email, this plugin is a good way to go.
+Note: If you choose not to use WP Mail SMTP, that’s fine.
+But do note we found several SMTP plugins that were storing unmasked passwords in plain text, which can be a huge issue for your email security.
+If you’re going to use SMTP to deliver email, WP Mail SMTP is our recommended method.

 Connecting Your Gmail Account